Brijesh266/A-CRM-APPLICATION-FOR-WHOLESALE-RICE-MILL/README.md

 and improve overall efficiency in the rice mill factory.
 This project aims to develop a user-friendly and feature-rich application that addresses the specific needs of a rice mill factory.

-Reporting and Dashboards: The application can generate detailed reports and analytics regarding daily how much rice sold and total income per daily, revenue generated, popular amenities, and most buyed customers.
+The application can generate detailed reports and analytics regarding daily how much rice sold and total income per daily, revenue generated, popular amenities, and most buyed customers.
 Easy to understand the data to the owner, improving resource allocation, and planning future development.